joemoose/psiops/docs/equipment.md

 - Ballistic armor occupies **1–3** slots, depending on its level of protection.
 - Equipment that requires two people to lift can’t be stored in your inventory.
 Other transport methods will be needed.

-The GM can help you clarify the required inventory slots for all your equipment.

 ### Retrieval

 During a *combat round*, retrieving an item from your rucksack requires an *action*.
 Retrieving an item carried in a body slot is a *free action*.
-See [Combat Rounds](combat.md#combat-rounds).
+See [Combat Rounds](combat.md#rounds).

 ## Basic Kit